zbynekdrlik/abl-touchosc/docs/single-track-complete-test.md

 ### 2. Ableton Setup
 - Open Ableton with band project
-- Ensure Connection 1 is connected
+- Ensure Connection 1 is connected to band project
 - Verify track named "CG #" exists
 - Add some audio to the track for meter testing